azat-co/fullstack-javascript/chapter2/chapter2.md

 >
 > —[Ken Thompson](http://en.wikipedia.org/wiki/Ken_Thompson)

-In this chapter, we1 cover the following topics:
+In this chapter, we'll cover the following topics:

 -   Suggestions for the toolset